Research and Innovation for Global Health Transformation (RIGHT) - Call 3 Frequently Asked Questions

 Can research teams that were unsuccessful in other NIHR Global Health calls re-apply?

-Yes, Research Teams that have applied unsuccessfully for other NIHR Global Health Research calls can re-apply so long as they are in remit, declare this on their application, and address any concerns raised by the original committee.
+Yes, Research Teams that have applied unsuccessfully for other NIHR Global Health Research calls can re-apply so long as they are in remit of RIGHT Call 3, declare this on their application, and address any concerns raised by the original committee.

 Can current NIHR Global Health Research award holders apply to RIGHT Calls?